Lumps in the Groin

 There are several causes of lumps in the groin.
 This leaflet gives a brief description of some of these causes and signposts to where more information on the individual conditions may be obtained.

-Lumps can come from any structure in the groin at any level from the skin on the outside to the bone on the inside.
+Lumps can come from any structure in the groin, at any level from the skin on the outside, to the bone on the inside.

 Skin infections

 This includes infections such as boils or abscesses.
 Sometimes infections can develop around the hair follicles of pubic hair in this area, particularly if there is trauma from shaving or waxing or from rubbing on underwear.
 These lumps would be red or pink and sore.
-It would hurt to touch them.
+It hurts to touch them.
 They can vary from slightly sore pimples to very large abscesses.

 Swollen lymph glands

-Lymph glands are small lumps all around your body that are part of your immune system which helps you fight infection.
-Normally you can't feel your lymph glands but if they become swollen you may feel them as a lump or lumps.
 The groin is one part of your body where this can occur.
 The most common cause of swollen lymph glands is infection.
 This is your lymph glands just doing their job and fighting off the infection.
-Infections of the areas around the groin may cause the lymph nodes here to swell - for example sexually transmitted infections (STIs), nappy rashes, or skin infections.
-Lymph glands can also swell up in response to infections which affect your whole system, such as glandular fever, chickenpox or flu.
-When lymph glands swell due to infection, they usually settle back to their normal size once the infection has gone.
+Infections of the areas around the groin may cause the lymph nodes in the groin to swell - for example sexually transmitted infections (STIs), nappy rashes, or skin infections.

 Less commonly, lymph glands can swell due to a type of cancer.
 Cancers of the blood system, such as lymphoma or leukaemia, can cause swollen lymph glands.
 Cancers from other parts of the body can also spread to the lymph nodes, causing them to become bigger.
 Lymph glands which are swollen due to a type of cancer tend to be hard or solid, and do not go away as they do when swollen due to infection.
-They usually grow slowly, whereas glands swollen due to infection suddenly appear.
+They usually grow slowly, whereas glands swollen due to infection appear suddenly.

 There are some other uncommon causes of swollen lymph nodes, such as sarcoidosis, systemic lupus erythematosus (SLE), HIV and AIDS.